simonmichael/hledger_site/src/hledgermatic.md

 <!-- toc -->
 </div>

 A relatively simple, automated workflow using current hledger features.
 This is the kind of setup I use myself.
+The Files layout will give you the gist of it.
+It is a journal first setup (ie, journal files are primary, CSV files are disposable).

 ## Tools

-`hledger`,
+`hledger` 1.30+ ,
 `just`,
 `git` (or other version control system),
 ...

 ## Files
 Here are the main files, grouped for clarity.
 These are unix-style file paths; on Windows, they may be a little different.
+These filenames are reasonably good for typing, autocompleting, visual grouping, editor configuration, etc. But you might find better ones.

 ```
 /home/USER/